• Skip to primary navigation

 Notes

-Poppy seeds: This recipe calls for “white” (actually ivory-colored) poppy seeds.
-These can be found in most Indian grocers.
-Soaking the poppy seeds softens them and will make a smooth and creamy sauce.
+1. Poppy seeds: This recipe calls for white (actually ivory-colored) poppy seeds.
+You can find them in most Indian grocery stores.

 Scaling the recipe